THE AGENDA FOR HRTECHX 2023 IS TO BE ANOUNCED

 Successful onboarding creates an essential bridge between the employee recruitment and the selection process.
 It is key to creating norms and expectations around company culture so that they are accepted as widely as possible.
 To ensure this, it is essential to convey the company culture early on in the process.
 Communicating the company culture is an important element of the onboarding process as it has a significant effect on employees’ attitude and adaptability.
 In the long term, a successful culture-centric onboarding process is, therefore, a prerequisite for business’ growth, considering a healthy company culture ensures consistent work from employees.
 This panel will teach you how to retain employees through a culture-centric onboarding process.

-• Ways to utilize technology to create a better workplace
+– How can you utilize technology to create a better workplace?

-• Understanding underlying factors that contribute to poor mental health
+– How can you prevent underlying factors that contribute to poor mental health?

 This panel will teach you how to improve the mental health of your employees.
 Mental health and physical health are closely linked, thus improving the physiological wellbeing of your employees will result in a healthier and more productive workplace.
 Spreading awareness on mental health in the workplace is, therefore, a key factor in reducing stress among employees.
 By proving your employees with resilience training while also ensuring that the practices of your business aren’t conducive to positive mental health, you will develop an effective and sustainable workforce.

-• Hiring and managing from a distance while keeping an overview
+– How can you hire and manage from a distance while keeping an overview?

-• Identifying the possible pitfalls and challenges of fully digitalizing the workplace
+– How can you identify the possible pitfalls and challenges of fully digitalizing the workplace?

-• Trends and predictions for the future of D&I
+– What are the trends and predictions for the future of D&I?

-• Mindset and cultural shifts needed to create a lasting impact
+– How do you create the mindset and cultural shifts needed to create a lasting impact?

-• Data and strategies required to build more diverse and inclusive workplaces
+– What are the data and strategies required to build more diverse and inclusive workplaces?

 Inclusion and diversity is a vital tool for creating innovative solutions and a progressive workforce.
 Using D&I to create a lasting impact is a matter of implementing a shift in mindset and culture.
 Leaders need to recognize how implementing strategies to build a more diverse and inclusive workforce will boost new thinking and creative teams.
 Adaptation to these structural changes is key to moving towards the future of management.

-• Challenges and pitfalls of relying on patterns in employee data
+– What are the challenges and pitfalls of relying on patterns in employee data?

-• The future of data-led decision-making tools in HR
+– How does the future of data-led decision-making tools look in HR?

 Businesses that use data-led decision-making tools are deepening their understanding of the successes, failures, trends, and patterns within their organisation.
 In our current socio-economic and health climate, owning this information will give businesses an edge across many verticals.
 However, at what cost does the additional knowledge and power that it wields have on the ethical and privacy rights of our employees as individuals.